Cyclists Await Test Results After Coronavirus Hits UAE Tour - UrduPoint

 Cyclists Await Test Results After Coronavirus Hits UAE Tour

-Abu Dhabi, (APP - UrduPoint / Pakistan Point News - 28th Feb, 2020 ):Cyclists including Britain's Chris Froome awaited the results of coronavirus tests from their hotel lockdown Friday, after UAE Tour was abandoned when two Italian staff members tested positive.
+Abu Dhabi, (APP - UrduPoint / Pakistan Point News - 29th Feb, 2020 ):Cyclists including Britain's Chris Froome awaited the results of coronavirus tests from their hotel lockdown Friday, after the UAE Tour was abandoned when two Italian staff members tested positive.

 "The decision has been taken to ensure protection of all the race's participants," the UAE Tour organising committee said in a statement.